geoffrey-portx/cross-plane-argocd/Migrate_Pulumi_Crossplan.md

 Put Crossplane manifests in a github repo and have argocd sync the repo/path

-## Determine what resources we want to remove to Pulumi and have Crossplane manage
+## Determine what resources we want to remove from Pulumi and have Crossplane manage

 Change the managementPoliy from 'Observer' to [*]